 Our five aspects of programmatic capacity include:

-Leadership: The organization has invested in process to recruit and train leaders on an ongoing basis that are decisive, honest, and knowledgeable and who are capable of listening, decision-making, and solving disputes to ensure that active leadership is available for all necessary tasks.
+Leadership: The organization has invested in a process to recruit and train leaders on an ongoing basis that are decisive, honest, and knowledgeable and who are capable of listening, decision-making, and solving disputes to ensure that active leadership is available for all necessary tasks.

 Completion of Demonstration Projects: The organization has taken a project from an identified need to completion by recruiting necessary technical and financial resources and working together to reach a stated goal.